 In the City of Rochester, permits for electrical work can only be obtained by an electrician licensed by the City.
-Electrical permits are only issued to properties with a legal use.
-If there is no current Certificate of Occupancy or a Certificate of Occupancy under review, no electrical permit will be authorized.
+Electrical permits are only issued to properties

 INFRASTRUCTURE

 Every development needs power, and power needs vary by type and size of development.